strongloop/strong-supervisor/README.md

 is signalled with SIGINT or SIGTERM, see [control.stop()](http://apidocs.strongloop.com/strong-cluster-control/#controlstopcallback).

-If the supervisor is detached, it will attempt a restart of the cluster if it is signalled with SIGHUP, see [control.restart()](http://apidocs.strongloop.com/strong-cluster-control/#controlrestart).
+The supervisor will restart the cluster if it is signalled with SIGHUP, see [control.restart()](http://apidocs.strongloop.com/strong-cluster-control/#controlrestart).

 ## Installation